ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-ca.md

 ---
-title: Transferring your OVH domain name to another registrar
+title: Transferring your OVHcloud domain name to another registrar
 slug: outgoing-transfer-of-generic-or-geographical-domain-name
-excerpt: Learn how to transfer an OVH domain name to the registrar of your choice
+excerpt: Learn how to transfer an OVHcloud domain name to the registrar of your choice
 section: Transfer
 order: 4
 ---

-**Last updated 13th March 2018**
+**Last updated 5th May 2020**

 ## Objective

-It is possible to transfer an OVH domain name, allowing you to work with your preferred registrar.
+It is possible to transfer an OVHcloud domain name, allowing you to work with your preferred registrar.

-**Learn how to transfer an OVH domain name to the registrar of your choice.**
+**Learn how to transfer an OVHcloud domain name to the registrar of your choice.**

 ## Requirements
-- You must have a domain name registered with OVH.
+- You must have a domain name registered with OVHcloud.
 - You must be authorised to request the domain name transfer.
 Furthermore, the domain name holder and/or its administrators must be informed of the transfer request.
-- You must have the appropriate permissions to manage the domain name from your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+- You must have the appropriate permissions to manage the domain name from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
 - The domain name must have been created over 61 days ago, and must not have been transferred or changed ownership during that period.

 > [!primary]